 Anemone de Caen 'Mr Fokker' Hardy perennial.
 Produces beautiful bright Blue flowers which can be grown in front borders or containers.
 You can have these bulbs flowering twice a year, if planted in the Autumn they will flower during March and April, if planted in the spring they will flower during the months of June to September.
 The nice thing about anemones is that they are perfect for cut flowers and are often used in florist for flower arranging.
 Bulbs need to be soaked over-night to plump them up.

 Highly prized in gardens, containers and arrangements because of their brilliant pink blooms.
-Plant then in large groupings for that
+Plant them in large groupings for that.

 Anemone De Caen The Bride also know as poppy anemone, these are a brilliant white in colour, excellent as cut flowers and superb in containers.